 - For all new developments and significant modifications to existing developments, a Landscape Plan prepared by a suitably qualified landscape designer who is eligible for membership of the Australian Institute of Landscape Architects (AILA) or Australian Institute of Landscape Designers and Managers (AILDM) is to form part of the submission requirements. - 3.
 The landscape plan is required to accurately show all existing landscape features such as trees, bushland and natural rock formations, contour lines and relevant spot heights.
 Trees, landscape features and buildings located within 3 metres of the boundary in adjacent sites are also to be accurately shown. - 4.
 The landscape plan must clearly show the layout of proposed buildings, features, car parking areas, and numbers, species and layout of proposed planting (including deep soil planting). - 5.
-New car parking areas are to be furnished with canopy trees.
+New car parking areas are to be furnished with canopy trees as identified in Council's Tree Management Policy (and its Appendix 1 Tree Planting).
 For every ten parallel spaces in a row parking arrangement a canopy tree must be provided.
 Planting hole dimension is 2m x 2m minimum area.
 Protective furnishing must be provided to the tree surround. - 6.
 Screen planting shall be provided in the required setback areas between the road and car park areas, and in the rear and side setbacks to adjoining residential properties. - 7.
 A maintenance plan for the ongoing horticultural care of planting material must be provided as part of the landscape plan.